National Security Service (Armenia): History

 In late September 1991, Soviet Armenia declared its independence and began the process of restructuring its Soviet-era security agencies, including the Committee for State Security (KGB) of the Armenian SSR.
 According to a law on the structure and composition of the government adopted on 4 December 1991, the KGB was renamed the State Directorate of National Security, with Major General Husik Suren Harutyunyan becoming its first director, serving until February 1992.

 Between 1996 and 1999, the government went through the process of uniting the Ministry of National Security and the Ministry of Internal Affairs into one department.
 Despite rumors that the NSS will be dismembered into several departments to follow a Russian format, the service runs with a KGB-style semi-militarized structure which remains unchanged since its establishment.
 On 17 December 2002, President Robert Kocharyan restructured the National Security Ministry into the NSS.

+Divestment from the NSS

+The NSS, the direct successor of the Soviet KGB of the Armenian SSR, was once responsible for all domestic and foreign intelligence and counterintelligence affairs, as well as the security detail for the Prime Minister of Armenia.
+Now, it has lost those missions, in part because of a perception within the Armenian government that the agency maintains its own interests and alliances inconsistent with national interests.
+Many of its duties have been divested to other government agencies: